viet34tqc/notebook/react-hooks.md

 <https://www.youtube.com/watch?v=loSqbCbH2xo&list=PL_-VfJajZj0UXjlKfBwFX73usByw3Ph9Q&index=39>
 <https://daveceddia.com/useeffect-vs-uselayouteffect/>

 This hook is very similar to `useEffect`.
 The difference is only the task order.
 Most of the time, we will use `useEffect`.
-Only use `useLayoutEffect` when we want to update the state before rendering UI to avoid flick in the UI. `useLayoutEffect` is synchronous a.k.a. blocking a.k.a. the app won’t visually update until your effect finishes running… it could cause performance issues like stuttering if you have slow code in your effect.
+Only use `useLayoutEffect` when we want to update the state before paiting UI to avoid flick in the UI. `useLayoutEffect` is synchronous a.k.a. blocking a.k.a. the app won't visually update until your effect finishes running… it could cause performance issues like stuttering if you have slow code in your effect.

 `useEffect`:

 1. Update state
-2. Update DOM (mutate the virtual DOM object)
+2. Update DOM (mutate the virtual DOM object), whwich is known as render phase
-3. Re-render UI
+3. Paint UI on the screen (commit phase)
-4. Call cleanup function if deps change
+4. Call cleanup function
 5. Call `useEffect` callback

 `useLayoutEffect`:

 1. Update state
-2. Update DOM (mutate the virtual DOM object)
+2. Update DOM (mutate the virtual DOM object), which is known as render phase.
+At this phase, we can get access to the element.
+That's why we use `useLayoutEffect` to calculate the size of the element before displaying the component on the UI
 3. Call cleanup function (synchronously)
 4. Call `useLayoutEffect` callback (synchronously).
-Synchronously means the step must be finish before jumping to the next step.
-So, the callback will be called first before rendering UI.
+Synchronously means the step must finish before jumping to the next step.
+So, the callback will be called first before painting UI.
-3. Re-render UI
+3. Paint UI on the screen